php-ru/symfony-docs-ru/reference/configuration/framework.rst

 **type**: ``mixed`` **default**: ``true``

-Determines the routing generator behaviour.
+Determines the routing generator behavior.
 When generating a route that has specific :doc:`requirements </routing/requirements>`, the generator can behave differently in case the used parameters do not meet these requirements.